- 1992 Outland Trophy Winner

 As a senior, Shields received votes for Big Eight Offensive Player of the Year and earned All-America honors from Kodak, AP, UPI, Walter Camp and Football News.

-Shields becamjunior campaign, he was a unanimous selection to the All-Big Eight team and a second-team All-American, helping the Huskers rank first e the second Nebraska offensive lineman to play as a true freshman in 1989, appearing in nine games.
+Shields became the second offensive lineman to play as a true freshman in 1989, appearing in nine games.
 In his second year, Shields became the first sophomore lineman since College Football Hall of Famer Dave Rimington to earn first-team all-conference honors for NU, helping the Huskers lead the Big Eight in scoring, rushing and total offense.

 For his remarkable work with charitable and community organizations, Shields was named the NFL Man of the Year in 2003.